-Common Problems to Expect If You Have a Stoma
+6 Problems to Expect If You Have a Colostomy

 With a stoma, there are a number of mishaps and situations, some of them kind of embarrassing, that you'll most likely encounter.
 Even though some may appear worrisome, and others a bit funny (yes, hilarious), most are not really serious and not worth worrying about either.